-Comparable 5 (\$37,319/Homesite as adjusted) required a total upward transaction adjustment of 2%.
+Comparable 5 (\$25,895/Homesite as adjusted) required a total upward transaction adjustment of 5%.
 This property sold during a time when the market for manufactured housing communities was weaker and this sale is adjusted upward.
-This comparable required a total upward adjustment of 5% for property characteristics.
-This property has inferior occupancy compared to the subject property and is adjusted upward.
-The total gross adjustment applied to this comparable was 7%.
+This comparable required a total downward adjustment of -5% for property characteristics.
+This property is older than the subject property and is adjusted upward for its inferior age.
+The total gross adjustment applied to this comparable was 20%.
 The minimal amount of gross adjustments required for this comparable suggests it is similar to the subject, increasing is its applicability for this analysis.
-Overall this comparable warrants primary consideration as a value indicator for the subject.
+Overall this comparable warrants secondary consideration as a value indicator for the subject.